Ralstonism

-Although Edgerly claimed in the 1900 edition of The Book of General Membership of the Ralston Health Club that the letters for the word RALSTON came from Regime, Activity, Light, Strength, Temperation, Oxygen and Nature, earlier editions of the same book are credited to Everett Ralston, a pseudonym of Edgerly, with the implication that Ralstonism is named after this fictitious person.

 Edgerly saw his followers as the founding members of a new race, based on Caucasians, and free from "impurities".
 He advocated the castration of all "anti-racial" (non-Caucasian) males at birth.

 Edgerly wrote 82 of what would today be called self-help books under the pseudonym Edmund Shaftesbury.
-They covered subjects including diet, exercise, punctuation, sexual magnetism, artistic deep breathing, facial expressions and ventriloquism.
+They covered subjects including diet, exercise, punctuation, sexual magnetism, artistic deep breathing, facial expressions, and ventriloquism.
 Although Edgerly publicly claimed that the Ralston Company had no goods for sale, he did sell his books through mail order.
-Many of these books are still available through old-books dealers.

-In addition to advice like toothbrushing, the books make various recommendations, for example that every young man should engage in a form of probationary marriage with a woman old enough to be his grandmother.
+In addition to advice like toothbrushing, the books make various recommendations: for example, every young man should engage in a form of probationary marriage with a woman old enough to be his grandmother.
 Edgerly also created his own language, called the Adam-Man-Tongue, with a 33-letter alphabet.

 The Magnetism Club of America, another Ralstonite organization, was founded to give its members mind control.